AbrahamBrookes/itsamap/readme.md

  - Upload an image for your map pointer (using Filestack)

  #### Live version
- If it's up, a live version will be located at [iam.brookesy.dev](https://iam.brookesy.dev/)
+ If it's up, a live version will be located at [iam.brookesy.dev](https://iam.brookesy.dev/).
+Feel free to register a dummy account and vandalize it.

 ### Installation
  1. Clone this repo - `git clone https://github.com/AbrahamBrookes/itsamap.git`